Alaska Whale Watching

 Humpback whales frequently pass by the town and can be observed bubble feeding while eating dinner on our deck.
 We have several platforms to see the whales on the water.

-The 50 ft Seatonic two is whale friendly boat many times it seems like the whales and other marine mammals are attracted to it.
-Our smaller boat the fishing bear is faster and gets right to where they are at any time.
+- The 35 foot Camille is whale friendly boat many times it seems like the whales and other marine mammals are attracted to it.
+We always follow all NOAA regulations concerning distancing of our boat in proximity to the whales.

 The last option is our kayaks a real close and personal experience.